THANJAVUR TOURISM GUIDE:

 A 107 paragraph long inscription on the walls of the Vimanam records the contributions of Rajaraja Chola and his sister Kundavai to the Thanjavur temple.
 The temple stands within a fort, whose walls are later additions built in the 16th century.
 The towering Vimanam is about 200 feet in height and is referred to as “Dakshina Meru”.

-The octogonal Shikharam rests on a single block of granite weighing 81 tons.
-It is believed that this block was carried up a specially built ramp built from a site 6 kilometres away from here.
-Huge Nandis dot the corners of the Shikharam (also spelt as Shikhara), and the Kalasam on top by itself is about 3.8 meteres in height.
+The octagonal Shikharam rests on a single block of granite weighing 81 tons.
+It is believed that this block was carried up a specially built ramp built from a site 6 kilometers away from here.
+Huge Nandis dot the corners of the Shikharam (also spelled as Shikhara), and the Kalasam on top by itself is about 3.8 meters in height.
 Hundreds of stucco figures bejewel the Vimanam, although it is possible that some of these may have been added on during the Maratha period.

-The long Prakaram surrounds the great temple (500 feet/250 feet), and the walls surrounding the Prakaram again go back to Rajaraja Cholan’s period.
+The long prakaram surrounds the great temple (500 feet/250 feet), and the walls surrounding the Prakaram again go back to Rajaraja Cholan’s period.
 The walls house long pillared corridors, which abound in murals, Shiva Lingams and Nandis.
-The Periya Nayaki temple within the temple is a later addition from the Pandya period, and so is the Subramanya temple sung later by the Saint poet Arunagirinathar.
+The Periya Nayaki temple within the temple is a later addition from the Pandya period, and so is the Subramanya temple sang later by the Saint poet Arunagirinathar.

 The Shrine of Ganapati: The Shrine of Ganapati is in the southwestern corner of the court and is of the time of Sarfoji II.
 Seven images of Ganapati are said to have been set up by Rajaraha Chola, 2 in the dancing posture, 3 seated comfortably, and the remaining 2 standing.

-The Shrine of Chandeeswara: The shrine on the north central court is the only one put up contemporaneously with the main temple.
+The Shrine of Chandeeswara: The shrine on the north-central court is the only one put up contemporaneously with the main temple.
 Chandeeswara is one of the 63 Saiva saints and is considered to have been made the chief of Saiva devotees by Lord Shiva.
-He is assigned a shrine and a honoured place in every Shiva temple.
+He is assigned a shrine and an honored place in every Shiva temple.
 He was looked upon as the manager of the temple.
 Any worshipper visiting a Shiva temple has to appear at the Chandeeswara shrine before leaving the temple premises and clap his hands evidently to satisfy the God that he is not taking away any temple property with him.